Azure/actions/README.md

 ## Health Dashboard for Azure Action repos

 This [health dashboard](https://azure.github.io/actions/health-dashboard.html) provides information on open issues and PRs for all the Azure Action repos.
-There are [steps](docs/onboarding-to-dashboard.md) to be followed to onboard any action on the dashboard.
+There are [steps](docs/onboarding-to-dashboard.md) that can be followed to onboard any action on the dashboard.

 ## Contributing License Agreement